Frequently Asked Questions by Students about Disability Services at York University

 - Recognize your accountability for your own learning so as to fulfill all academic requirements and demonstrate mastery of the curriculum in your courses

-The disability service units provide services tailored specifically for students who have self-identified as having a disability and who have submitted certifying documentation.
+Disability Services provides services tailored specifically for students who have self-identified as having a disability and who have submitted certifying documentation.
 In general, we serve students with learning, mental health, physical, sensory and medical disabilities

 Our services include: providing information about the University in relation to disabilities, assisting students with navigating through York University, promoting self-advocacy, developing more effective learning and coping strategies, disability-related counselling, determining and arranging for appropriate academic accommodations.

 Your first step is to ensure that you submit documentation diagnosing your disability, prepared by a qualified health practitioner.
 Information about documentation requirements is available from our Disability Services Documentation page.
 Your disability related documentation should be uploaded to our online Disability Services Student Questionnaire.
 An initial appointment will be arranged with Disability Services once we have received your registration information (disability related documentation and online questionnaire) .

 If academic accommodations are necessary, it can take time to put the appropriate measures in place so you should submit the documentation and make arrangements for your appointment as early as possible, at the start of the academic term or as soon as you can thereafter.